-When Bitcoin founder ‘Satoshi Nakamoto’ created Bitcoin, he not only wanted to create a financial system without third party intermediaries, but he also wanted to allow people to send and receive funds anonymously.
-In this Anonymous Bitcoin Wallet guide, I am going to start by explain why Bitcoin can be used anonymously.
+When Bitcoin founder ‘Satoshi Nakamoto’ created Bitcoin, he not only wanted to create a financial system without third-party intermediaries, but he also wanted to allow people to send and receive funds anonymously.
+In this Anonymous Bitcoin Wallet guide, I am going to start by explaining why Bitcoin can be used anonymously.
 After that, I will then show you how to get Bitcoins anonymously.

-I am then going to talk about some of the best anonymous Bitcoin wallet for different devices and platforms, including software, mobile and hardware wallets.
+I am then going to talk about some of the best anonymous Bitcoin wallets for different devices and platforms, including software, mobile and hardware wallets.

 So, by the end of reading this guide from start to finish, you will have all the information you need to enter the world of Bitcoin without giving anybody your real name.

 Well, what are you waiting for?
 Let’s begin by finding out how Bitcoin can be used anonymously!

 In the real-world, you reveal your identity multiple times a day, especially when you spend money using traditional payment methods such as a debit card or bank account.
 This is because of the financial institution that you are registered with has all of your personal information.

 Not only this but every time you send or receive funds electronically, the bank knows how much you are sending and who you are sending it too.

 This is where Bitcoin is different.
 Instead of revealing your real-world identity, when you send or receive funds, you transact on a peer-to-peer basis, meaning that it doesn’t go through a third party.
 Furthermore, your funds are linked to a ‘Bitcoin Address’, which doesn’t have your details attached to it.

 Here’s an example of what an anonymous Bitcoin wallet address looks like:

 (Fun Fact: The above anonymous Bitcoin wallet address belongs to Satoshi Nakamoto and it was the first-ever address created!)